 My brethren, show no partiality as you hold the faith in our Lord Jesus Christ, the Lord of glory.
 For if a man wearing a gold ring and fine clothing comes into your assembly, and a poor man in shabby clothing also comes in, and if you pay attention to the one who wears the fine clothing and say, ‘You sit here in a good place,’ while you say to the poor man, ‘You stand over there,’ or, ‘Sit down at my feet,’ have you not then made distinctions among yourselves and become judges with evil thoughts?”

 James instructs his recipients that as the first century church struggled with recognizing the equality of its members as those who were all redeemed by the same grace of Christ, socio-economic status must not affect the common bond among the church members as worshippers of God.
-The letter of James was circulated among churches in Asia Minor in which government officials, business owners, workers, and slaves would have in some cases worshipped together, so James’ point was and is that the socio-economic status of the worshippers was to be left at the church door.
+The letter of James in the New Testament was circulated among churches in Asia Minor in which business owners, government officials, slaves, and trade workers often worshipped together, so James’ point was and is that the socio-economic status of the worshippers was to be left at the church door.
 In Scotland, the transition from the personally owned seating of the past to pews owned as furniture by the church developed slowly, but the result was a better application of the inspired words of the Lord’s brother.
 The evolutionary changes from galleries for the rich and stools for the poor to pews owned by the church providing equal seating can be traced to the sola Scriptura emphasis of the Protestant Reformation.
 However, it may be that another step in the evolution of church seating must take place in the minds of church members.
 Anyone who has visited a church while travelling or as a prospect for membership when relocating may have experienced the discomfort of sitting in a pew only to have someone approach you saying, “Excuse me.
 You are sitting in my pew.”

 Is the pew the final step in the evolution of church seating?
 No, there is another church seat, the stackable polyurethane cushioned chair upholstered with a heavy-duty-faux-tweed material.
 Pews are very expensive to purchase, they are fastened to the floor limiting their flexibility of use, and repairs can sometimes become a problem as the years pass.
 The new metal padded chairs are comfortable and convenient when compared to their oak, mahogany, walnut, pine, cypress, or poplar ancestors with their rectangular-slipping-sliding cushions.
 However, the problems of pews might be balanced by their benefits.
 A fixed pew can be pointed to by a church member commenting, “That is where I was sitting when I understood the gospel,” “That is where I was sitting when I saw my grandchild baptized,” or “That is where I was sitting when I participated in the memorial service for my son killed in Vietnam?”
 Such personal reminiscences cannot be attributed to a stackable chair that is never in the same location.